Back to Home Page

 We were given in the first knee experience an ultimatum, that if we didn't do better with our therapy flex and extension that we would have to under anesthesia have a very aggressive manipulation to break the scar tissue that had been built up by not doing the necessary therapy.
 We believe this is a necessary mind game the surgeon plays with a "lazy" patient as we stated we decided to opt out of the manipulation and the threat really motivated us.
 Although we know of patients that have gone through this manipulation and it isn't pretty.
 When they came out of it they were really laid up and it is questionable regarding the value of it, versus the consequences.
 My advice, do the therapy.
 Grit your teeth and do the therapy.
 The manipulation and after effects are a lot worse than doing your homework at least in our opinion.

-On our last day at the hospital we took a walk through the hall way and in a little room leaning against the wall was a replica of what we had made with the 1 by 6 board including what I will call the bevel for the rump.
+On our last day at the hospital we took a walk through the hall way and in a little room leaning against the wall was a replica of what we had made with the 1" by 6" board including what I will call the bevel for the rump.
 It said for PT only.

 The Step

 Now you do need something to hold on to and it has to be fixed and solid.
-Just as you step up you again are holding on to something secure and rock back an forth similar to the wheel chair method.
+Just as you step up you again are holding on to something secure and rock back and forth similar to the wheel chair method.
 You will find that you can achieve a rather nice bend.
 Go easy at the start.
 Your muscles will need some sensible conditioning for awhile.
 Take some advice from your therapist on this step affair.

 #1 Photo